The Exhibition Theme: Water & Flow

 There is a helpful blog post by Lorna Cady about framing your artwork.
 Find it HERE.

 Selected artwork must stay in the gallery until the end of the exhibition.
 If a piece is sold to a visitor from abroad, the artist is responsible for shipping the artwork after the show ends.
-Otherwise, the customer will be expected to pick up their piece, unless arrangements are made for the artist to pick it up.
-Unsold artwork should be picked up by the artist.
+Otherwise, the customer will be expected to pick up their piece, unless arrangements are made for the artist to do so.
+Unsold artwork should be picked up by the artist or their representative.

 IF the customer or artist is unable to pick up on the Closing Day, then arrangements need to be made with the Exhibition Sub-Committee – feltmakersIE@gmail.com

 Feltmakers Ireland will arrange and provide 4 collection points for those who cannot pick up at the gallery.
 However, we REALLY want to avoid being responsible for long-term storage.
-Hence, please include a self-addressed envelope/box and protective packaging with your mailed artwork.
+Hence, please include a self-addressed envelope or box, along with protective packaging, with your mailed artwork.
 If you do not include return postage, the Guild will need to be reimbursed.

 7) HELPING: Artists living in or near Dublin are expected to help invigilate at the Phoenix Park Visitors’ Centre gallery.
-As the gallery is open from 9:30 AM to 5 PM, we will offer half-day shifts, in addition to full shifts.
+We have been informed that the gallery is open from 9:30 AM to 6 PM, so we will offer half-day shifts, in addition to full shifts.
+The gallery’s open hours may change.
+We will keep everyone informed.
+Note: If you are a caregiver or in full-time employment, you are excused from serving as an invigilator.

 8) PERMISSION: Feltmakers Ireland will assume we can use submitted photos to advertise the Exhibition unless you inform us in writing that you withhold your consent.